dratzke/omnia_hackathon_2/README.md

 Additionally `GetState` provides the current linear and angular velocities your marble experiences.
 Those vectors are in the global coordinate system.
 You can transform them to a local system by utilizing the fact, that forward is defined by the current direction of travel (the linear velocity).
+Furthermore, there is a relative angular velocity, there a rotation around the X axis means forward.

 Lastly `GetState` tells you if the game has finished and which player finished in which position.
 The results are orderd by the player rankings within the match that just concluded.